tikankika/COSEAQ/Content Generation from Syllabus and National Curriculum - COSEAC C.md

     # Start:
       [START]
-      1. Read all uploaded documents!
+      1. Read all uploaded documents carefully!
       2. Ask for syllabus and NC documents
+      Expected Outcome: All necessary documents are available, and the content creation cycle is ready to begin.

     # Step 1: Constructive Alignment Process
       [Constructive Alignment]
+        ## Objective: Use the Constructive Alignment Framework to analyze the Syllabus and NC for the course.
         Use the Constructive Alignment Framework to analyze the Syllabus and NC for the course:

-      [Begin]:
-        ## Step 1: Syllabus and NC Analysis
+        ## Step 1.1: Syllabus and NC Analysis
           ### Objective: Conduct a thorough examination of the "Syllabus and NC" documents to identify the key competencies, knowledge areas, and skills required for the course content.

           [Curriculum Analysis]
             [Process]:
               1. Read uploaded documents carefully, focusing on the curriculum standards for each chapter or section.